-Kat Buckner teaches 5th grade Reading and ELA.
+Kat Buckner currently teaches 3rd grade Reading and ELA.
 She received her Bachelor’s Degree in Elementary Education from Centenary College of Louisiana.
 Ms. Buckner joined the A.C.
 Steere family in 2014, where she taught 5th Grade reading and ELA for 6 years from 2014-2020.
 Before becoming a Gator, she taught 1st, 2nd, and 5th grade at Barret Paideia Academy.
-When Ms. Buckner isn’t working, she enjoys painting, blogging, and writing.
+When Ms. Buckner isn’t working, she enjoys painting, cycling, and writing.
 She loves hanging out with her two pups, Xena and Ghost, and she also has two cats, Teemo and Pumpkin, who love to snuggle.
 Ms. Buckner comes from a military family and loves to travel.
 She has been to Greece, Italy, England, France, Mexico, Guam, and Turkey.
 She also creates things for teachers on Teachers Pay Teachers.
-Ms. Buckner's current goals are to continue to create and sell artwork, save money, travel, and eventually go back to school to become a counselor.
+Ms. Buckner's current goals are to continue to create and sell artwork, save money and travel.

 * Teaching since 2012